Aliases for APOL1 Gene

 GeneCards Summary for APOL1 Gene

-APOL1 (Apolipoprotein L, 1) is a Protein Coding gene.
-Diseases associated with APOL1 include phencyclidine abuse and sleeping sickness.
-Among its related pathways are Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF) and Binding and Uptake of Ligands by Scavenger Receptors.
-GO annotations related to this gene include lipid binding and chloride channel activity.
-An important paralog of this gene is APOL5.
+APOL1 (Apolipoprotein L1) is a Protein Coding gene.
+Diseases associated with APOL1 include Focal Segmental Glomerulosclerosis 4 and Glomerulonephritis.
+Among its related pathways are Binding and Uptake of Ligands by Scavenger Receptors and Cholesterol and Sphingolipids transport / Recycling to plasma membrane in lung (normal and CF).
+Gene Ontology (GO) annotations related to this gene include lipid binding and chloride channel activity.
+An important paralog of this gene is APOL2.